Frequentist properties of Bayesian inequality tests: Introduction

+The ordinal health example is a special case of testing whether a certain property holds for all possible partially identified parameter values (or, at least one) within the identified set, as discussed more generally by \citet[p.\ 330]{KlineTamer2016}.
+The ordinal distributions can be seen as point-identified parameters that map to identified sets of latent distributions.
+Certain ordinal distribution pairs imply that all latent distribution pairs possess some relationship (or, that at least one does).
+For example, under certain conditions, latent first-order stochastic dominance implies ordinal first-order stochastic dominance.
+Thus, ordinal non-dominance implies latent non-dominance.
+The hypothesis of ordinal non-dominance can be interpreted as, ``There is no latent distribution pair in the identified set that satisfies first-order stochastic dominance,'' and ordinal dominance can be interpreted as, ``There is at least one latent distribution pair in the identified set that satisfies first-order stochastic dominance.''

+The hypotheses considered in this paper include all the types of hypotheses about the identified set described in \citet[p.\ 330]{KlineTamer2016}.
+In addition to the hypotheses in the prior paragraph, they mention the hypothesis that a specified value is in the identified set, which translates to the point-identified parameter being in some region.
+They also mention specification testing, where the null hypothesis is that the identified set is nonempty.
+This translates to yet another region of the point-identified parameter space, and its complement (where the identified set is empty) is the null hypothesis of \emph{mis}specification.
+If the mapping from point-identified parameter to identified set is complex, these regions generally have complex shapes not covered by the existing literature comparing Bayesian and frequentist inference; see \cref{sec:lit}.

-Economic theory mostly concerns inequalities, often nonlinear. \footnote{Nonlinear inequalities also come from other sources.
-For example, $H_0:\theta_1\theta_2\ge0$ can be used to test stability of the sign of a parameter over time (or geography), or whether a treatment attenuates the effect of another regressor; see \citet{Kaplan2015b} for details.} For example, inequality of CDFs characterizes first-order stochastic dominance (SD1), an important concept for welfare analysis.
-Bayesian and frequentist SD1 inferences may differ greatly, and the direction of the difference partly depends on whether the null hypothesis is dominance or non-dominance.
-An example of nonlinear inequalities is curvature constraints on production, cost, indirect utility, and other functions.
+Inequality restrictions (often nonlinear) also feature prominently in economic theory. \footnote{Nonlinear inequalities come from other sources, too.
+For example, as in \citet{Kaplan2015b}, $H_0 \colon \theta_1\theta_2\ge0$ can test stability of the sign of a parameter over time (or geography), the slope coefficient's sign in IV regression, or whether a treatment attenuates the effect of another regressor.} For example, inequalities involving cumulative distribution functions characterize first-order and second-order stochastic dominance, important concepts in welfare analysis and financial portfolio comparisons.
+Another example of nonlinear inequalities is curvature constraints on production, cost, indirect utility, and other functions.
 Such constraints usually result from optimization, like utility or profit maximization.
-Our theoretical results suggest differences between Bayesian and frequentist inference on both SD1 and curvature, even asymptotically.
-We illustrate these large differences through simulations and example datasets.
+Some examples are studied in detail in \cref{sec:ex,sec:app-SD1}.
+Additional economic examples like bifurcation in dynamic macroeconomic models are reviewed in \cref{sec:results-discussion}.